senchalabs/philogl/docs/math.md

 Script: Math {#Math}
 ===========================

-The Math script provides `Vec3` and `Mat4` classes to manage three dimensional vectors and four by four matrices respectively.
+The Math script provides `Vec3`, `Mat4` and `Quat` classes to manage three dimensional vectors, four by four matrices and quaternions respectively.

 ### Generics:

-One very interesting thing to point about the Math script is that all `Vec3` and `Mat4` methods are generics.
-This means that all instance methods of `Vec3` and `Mat4` can also be accessed as static methods in which the first parameter of the static method is the receiver.
+One very interesting thing to point about the Math script is that all `Vec3`, `Mat4` and `Quat` methods are generics.
+This means that all instance methods of `Vec3`, `Mat4`, and `Quat` can also be accessed as static methods in which the first parameter of the static method is the receiver.
-The receiver does not *have to be* an instance of the class but can instead be a `Vec3`-like or `Mat4`-like object.
+The receiver does not *have to be* an instance of the class but can instead be a `Vec3`-like, `Mat4`-like or `Quat`-like object.
-This means that a simple object (i.e `{}`) can be used as the receiver for these methods.
+This means that a simple array (i.e `[]`) can be used as the receiver for these methods.

 Although the *syntax* section for each method will include the generic and non-generic one, the arguments for each method will be described as with the instance method syntax.